 More inexpensive ebook goodies!

-You can now download Melissa J. Cave's Traitor Son for only 3.99$ by following this Amazon Associate link.
+You can now download Stephen Graham Jones' The Only Good Indians for only 2.99$ by following this Amazon Associate link.
 This OneLink will take you to the nearest Amazon site serving your country and you'll see if you can take advantage of this sale.

 Here's the blurb: